Enumerativity of virtual Tevelev degrees: Analysis of the moduli space of stable maps

 Suppose further that the virtual dimension of $\barM_{g,n}(X,\beta)$ is \textit{at most} the dimension of $\barM_{g,n}\times X^n$,

 and furthermore that, if equality holds, then $n-m>0$.

 Then, $\dim(\cM_\Gamma)<\dim(\barM_{g,n}\times X^n)$.
 In particular, $\cM_\Gamma$ fails to dominate $\barM_{g,n}\times X^n$. \end{prop}

-\begin{proof} If $n-m=0$ and $n\ge 2g$, then $\cM_\Gamma=\cM_{g,n}(X,\beta)$ has expected dimension by Proposition \ref{H1_vanishing}, so we obtain the claim.
+\begin{proof} If $n-m=0$ and $n\ge g+1$, then $\cM_\Gamma=\cM_{g,n}(X,\beta)$ has expected dimension by Proposition \ref{H1_vanishing}, so we obtain the claim.

-If $m\ge \max(2g,1)$ and $n-m>0$, then $\cM_{g,n}(X,f_{*}[C_0])$ has expected dimension by the argument of Proposition \ref{H1_vanishing}.
-(We need $m\ge1$ to apply the argument: in the setting of Proposition \ref{H1_vanishing}, $g=0$ implies that $n\ge3$ immediately, but here we may have $g=0,m=0$).
+If $m\ge g+1$ and $n-m>0$, then $\cM_{g,n}(X,f_{*}[C_0])$ has expected dimension by the argument of Proposition \ref{H1_vanishing}.
 Moreover, $\cM_{0,2}(X,f_{*}[R_i])$ has expected dimension by Lemma \ref{unirational_expdim}(a), and any incidence condition on the nodal point of $R_i$ imposes the expected number of conditions.
 Thus, the boundary stratum $\cM_\Gamma$ has expected dimension, which is strictly less than that of $\cM_{g,n}(X,\beta)$, so we are again done.

-Assume now that $m<\max(2g,1)$, so in particular $m$ is bounded above by a constant.
+Assume now that $m<g+1$, so in particular $m$ is bounded above by a constant.
 Applying Lemma \ref{unirational_expdim}(a) again, we find

 where the term $O(1)$ denotes a constant upper bound depending only on $g$ and $X$.

 Furthermore, we have

 by \eqref{dim_constraint_weak}, where again the term $O(1)$ depends only on $g$ and $X$ and not on $C,f,\beta$.
 Since $X$ satisfies property $(\star\star)_g$, we conclude $\dim(\cM_\Gamma)<\dim(\barM_{g,n}\times X^n)$ for $n$ sufficiently large, as desired. \end{proof}